Meaningful Medical Documents for VA Disability Claims

 Why Medical Evidence is Crucial in VA Disability Claims

 Medical evidence forms the backbone of any VA disability claim.
-It establishes the link between a veteran’s service and their current disability, and it helps improve your changes of obtaining the correct disability rating.
+It establishes the link between a veteran’s service and their current disability, and it ensures the correct disability rating is assigned.
 Whether you’re just starting your application or involved in the appeals process, Trajector Medical experts can help you – not only identify your symptoms, but also map their causes and provide a clear, research-backed report of these symptoms and their connections.

 Reach out for a Free Medical Evidence Evaluation today!